-Appendix 3
+Appendix 3 Sources of general information

 The following documents contain essential information for centres delivering City & Guilds qualifications.
 They should be referred to in conjunction with this handbook.
 To download the documents and to find other useful documents, go to the Centres and Training Providers homepage on www.cityandguilds.com.